Last updated on 5 Nov 2024

 Enrollees can find a recommended AAC and more information on AACs here.
 For seniors that need further assistance with finding an AAC, GPs can put up a referral to an AAC through their respective PCN headquarters and request to be updated when their enrollee is contacted by an AAC.

 GPs will be paid a fixed fee upon completion and submission of the first Health Plan discussion.
 This fee for the Health Plan discussion can only be claimed once for each enrollee.
 GPs who make a claim for the first Health Plan discussion should not charge a consultation fee for this visit.
-However, if the enrollee seeks other treatment during the same visit, the clinic should inform the patient of the charges upfront and charge the patient separately at the clinic's prevailing rates.
+However, if the enrollee seeks other treatment during the same visit, the clinic should inform the patient of the charges upfront and may charge the patient at the clinic's prevailing rates.

 More details can be found in the Healthier SG Enrolment Programme Agreement and in the list of Healthier SG Frequently Asked Questions.